Azure-Samples/azureai-assistant-tool/config/instructions/function_spec.md

 5. The module field value shall be 'functions.user_functions'.
 6. The function name must follow the snake case format.
 7. The module value must not be changed from what is in the template.
-8. Returned spec must be a valid JSON string and shall not contain triple backticks otherwise, it is considered a failure.
+8. The end result must not contain triple backtics, otherwise, it is considered a failure.